BishopOdedeyi/Smote/Readme.md

 ## 🔮 Future Prospects

-Smart Notes is just the beginning.
+Smotes is just the beginning.
 Here’s what we envision:

 * 📱 **Mobile-Friendly UI** for easier use on phones & tablets.
 * 🌐 **Collaboration Mode** (shared notes between users).